pwr-Solaar/Solaar/docs/installation.md

 ### Requirements

-You should have a reasonably new kernel (3.2+), with the `logitech-djreceiver` driver enabled and loaded; also, the `udev` package must be installed and the daemon running.
+You should have a reasonably new kernel (3.2+), with the `logitech-djreceiver` driver enabled and loaded (kernel module `hid-logitech-dj`) or Linux 3.19+ (kernel module `hid-logitech-hidpp`); also, the `udev` package must be installed and the daemon running.
 If you have a modern Linux distribution (2011+), you're most likely good to go.

 The command-line application (`bin/solaar-cli`) requires Python 2.7.3 or 3.2+
 (either version should work), and the `python-pyudev`/`python3-pyudev` package.